(50 ILCS 350/15)

 (4) A member representing daycare centers, care

-centers for the handicapped, and care centers for the disadvantaged.
+centers for persons with disabilities, and care centers for the disadvantaged.

 (5) A member representing community based